 Colorado has ordered the suspension of all non-essential visitation to nursing facilities in accordance with federal guidance.
 An exception is made for end-of-life circumstances.

 Colorado has ordered the closure of all Colorado ski resorts until further notice.
+Resorts may apply for exemptions to this order.

 Governor Polis has announced that along with allowing drive-thru and takeout service, restaurants and breweries with a sales room will be able to sell alcohol to go as well.